tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Paging requires a large amount of mapping info.
 Going to memory for translation information before every instruction fetch or explicit load or store is prohibitively slow.

-> Crux: How to speed up address translation?
+- Crux: How to speed up address translation?

--> Cache it: a translation-lookaside buffer, or TLB [CG68, C95].
+- Cache it: a translation-lookaside buffer, or TLB [CG68, C95].
 A TLB is part of the chip’s memory-management unit (MMU), and is simply a hardware cache of popular virtual-to-physical address translations

-fully associative: a typical TLB might have 32, 64, or 128 entries and be fully associative, which means that any given translation can be anywhere in the TLB, and the hardware will search the entire TLB in parallel to find the desired translation.
+- fully associative: a typical TLB might have 32, 64, or 128 entries and be fully associative, which means that any given translation can be anywhere in the TLB, and the hardware will search the entire TLB in parallel to find the desired translation.

-cache replacement: LRU (least recently used) policy, random policy
+- cache replacement: LRU (least recently used) policy, random policy

-bottleneck: TLB access can easily become a bottleneck in the CPU pipeline
+- bottleneck: TLB access can easily become a bottleneck in the CPU pipeline

-Cache - spatial locality: the idea is that if a program accesses memory at address x, it will likely soon access memory near x.
+- Cache's spatial locality: the idea is that if a program accesses memory at address x, it will likely soon access memory near x.
 Even though this is the first time the program accesses the array, the TLB improves performance due to spatial locality.
 The elements of the array are packed tightly into pages (i.e., they are close to one another in space), and thus only the first access to an element on a page yields a TLB miss.

-Cache - temporal locality: an instruction or data item that has been recently accessed will likely be re-accessed soon in the future
+- Cache - temporal locality: an instruction or data item that has been recently accessed will likely be re-accessed soon in the future

-### Chapter 20: Paging with smaller tables
+## Chapter 20: Paging with smaller tables
+---
+> This chapter talks about the cons of a page table and how to handle that (i.e. page table itself might taking too much space.)
+And thus we introduce multi-level page table.

 Crux: Simple array-based page tables (usually called linear page tables) are too big, taking up far too much memory on typical systems.
 How to make page tables smaller?